 The duration should be long enough to clean the filter, but not so long that the system remains idle after the filter has been cleaned.
-The more frequent a cleaning cycle occurs, the shorter each cycle may need to last in order to be effective.
-One possible indication that the duration is set too short is when DP-triggered cleaning cycles occur more frequently than expected.
-Note that a duration setting of 45-60 seconds is a good starting range.
+The more frequent a cleaning cycle occurs, the shorter each cycle n that tha may need to last in order to be effective.
+One possible indic when DP-triggered cleaning cycles occur more frequently t of 45-60 seconds is a good starting range.

-Use the "DP/Pressure Settings" described on page 23 to set the threshold for a DP-triggered cleaning cycle.
+Use the "DP/Pressure Settings" described on page 21 to set the threshold for a DP-triggered cleaning cycle.
 The "High DP" setting determines the differential pressure value at which a cleaning cycle will be triggered.
 This can be used in one of two ways: It can be considered as a backup to scheduled cleaning, just in case the filter got fouled sooner than expected; or the system could be set up to be DP-driven.
 For a DP-driven system, the DP threshold would be set low, such that DP-triggered cleanings occur before the filter truly fouls.
 This would be desired for systems with relatively clean water, or if the concentration of solids is significantly varying over time.
 For this type of system setup, the timed cleaning cycle should be either set very long or disabled.

-OFF Pressure Message Cen 1/1/1999 12:00:00 PM High DP (psi.s) Max DP Events/Period High Feed Pressure (ps Low Feed Pressure (ps Setpoint 2.0 (m) 3 iLs) 70 iLs) 15 Delay 5 30 5 5
+OF Pressure Message Centr 1/1/1999 12:00:00 PM ▲▲▲▲▲ High DP (psi,s) Max DP Events/Period (High Feed Pressure (psi Low Feed Pressure (psi .5) 70 Delay 5 30 5 5 5